 Last updated: March 2026

-A 35L backpack fits within EasyJet's large cabin bag dimensions of 56 × 45 × 25 cm.
+A 35L backpack fits within EasyJet's large cabin bag dimensions of 56 × 45 × 25 cm (22 × 17.7 × 9.8 in).
 However, large cabin bags are not included by default — you need to purchase the upgrade online or book a bundle that includes it.
-Without it, only a small cabin bag (45 × 36 × 20 cm) is allowed free, and a 35L bag won't fit.
+Without it, only a small cabin bag (45 × 36 × 20 cm (17.7 × 14.2 × 7.9 in)) is allowed free, and a 35L bag won't fit.
 Pre-purchasing the add-on online is significantly cheaper than paying at the gate.
+Carry-on allowances vary by ticket type — stricter size limits are commonly enforced.

 Based on real clothing volumes and packing behavior